-SHL is committed to transforming the way assessments are used as part of People Intelligence processes.
+CEB is committed to transforming the way assessments are used as part of People Intelligence processes.
 This commitment to innovation requires a close partnership with organisations to design, develop, and implement leading-edge tools.
-Participants in SHL’s Advance programme gain early access to our latest solutions, and have an opportunity to help shape tools for their talent measurement initiatives.
+Participants in our Advance programme gain early access to our latest solutions, and have an opportunity to help shape tools for their talent measurement initiatives.

-Learn more about Advance, SHL’s client research partner programme.
+Learn more about Advance, our client research partner programme.

-In addition to 300+ industrial-organizational psychologists worldwide—the largest group of business psychologists outside the public sector—SHL boasts an extraordinary team of global researchers.
-SHL’s Scientific Advisory Board, drawn from China, Europe and the US, provides invaluable thought leadership to the fields of applied psychology, human resources and psychometrics.
+In addition to 300+ industrial-organizational psychologists worldwide—the largest group of business psychologists outside the public sector—our team includes an extraordinary team of global researchers.
+The Scientific Advisory Board for SHL Talent Measurement Solutions drawn from China, Europe and the US, provides invaluable thought leadership to the fields of applied psychology, human resources and psychometrics.

 Professor Ronald Hambleton

 Ronald is a Distinguished University Professor at the University of Massachusetts, USA.
 He has served as a Council Member and President of the International Test Commission and he is the past-President of the Measurement and Evaluation Division of the International Association of Applied Psychology.
 His current research interests include computer-based testing issues and test designs, item response theory, development of methods for setting standards on performance assessments, methods and guidelines for adapting tests from one language and culture to another and implementation issues in large-scale assessment programmes.